guigovedovato/studies/Python/ML/README.md

 # Python

-In this session, we have studies on machine learning
+In this session, there are studies on machine learning

 ## Techs, Frameworks & Libraries